Noob5On/Rename-Roblox-connections-to-friends/README.md

 # how 2 setup the thing that renames connections to friends after extracting it

-Go to MANAGE EXTENSIONS (click the puzzle icon on the top right near the corner)
+Go to MANAGE EXTENSIONS (click the puzzle icon on the top right near the corner and way below it you see manage extensions so click on it)

 click on DEVELOPER MODE